top of page

 “But they have all our money now,” I said.
 “I think that will cover it.”

-“My father took me back to the ferry when I was twelve,” she said.
-“My father told me Tanneuni had changed his life and would change mine someday.”
+“My father told me Tanneuni had changed his life and would change mine someday,” Lily said.

-“What a terrible thing to say to a child,” I said.
+“What a terrible thing to tell a child,” I said.
 Every part of me was heavy and cold in the dark.

 “After my father’s first visit here, he invested our money in Nadeloi,” Lily said.
-“He brought me to Nadeloi to show me his success.”
+“He brought me here to show me his success.”

 “Nadeloi is evil,” I said.
-“How many lives have been ruined?”
+“How many lives has it ruined?”

 “They named our hotel after him,” Lily said.

 I tried to think.
-I had forgotten its name, but it returned to me after a struggle.
+I had forgotten his name, but it came to me after a struggle.
 “Your father’s name was Jack Goodman, wasn’t it?”

 My legs gave way, and I sank to the road onto my knees, which sent a sharp pain up and down my right leg.